21st Annual Workshop

 Consumers demand safe, high quality fresh-cut products that have extended shelf-life, but also good eating quality.
 These demands require that fresh-cut processors and handlers meet rigorous standards.

-This workshop provides an intensive and substantive overview of many aspects of fresh-cut production, processing, packaging, distribution and quality assurance.
+This workshop provides an intensive and substantive overview of fresh-cut production, processing, packaging, distribution and quality assurance.
 Participants gain working knowledge of established and new procedures through topic-related sessions and demonstrations.

 In 2017, the workshop will feature discussions on fresh-cut marketing, new packaging, product physiology, microbial control, and sensory evaluation.
 And our practical demonstration on the impact of temperature on packaged product quality reinforces all the temperature-related discussions.